jhl126/For-Fun-LoL-Data/README.md

 ## About League of Legends

-League of Legends is a multiplayer online battle arena (MOBA) game that has been around for around 11 years.
+League of Legends is a multiplayer online battle arena (MOBA) game that has been around since 2009.
 I started playing the game around 2013 and have played on and off since.
 Playing this video game has helped me to meet many new people, and also keep in touch with friends who are no longer in the same location as me.
 The game involves two (2) teams of five (5) facing off against each other.
 There are three (3) lanes and one (1) jungle.
-There are five (5) roles each player on each team belong to.
+There are five (5) roles the players on each team belong to.
 Four (4) of the five (5) belong in lanes, and the last one (1) belongs in the game's jungle.
 In order for one team to win they must push through a lane into the other team's base and destroy the Nexus.

 ![Map](map.jpg)